-Yes, Zen is the only place in Kigali that has sushi on the menu, and though this is something I really miss from home, the knowledge that Rwanda is landlocked and far from the nearest port, put me off the idea of eating raw fish.
+Yes, Zen is the only place in Kigali that has sushi on the menu (not anymore, you can get sushi at Sakae), and though this is something I really miss from home, the knowledge that Rwanda is landlocked and far from the nearest port, put me off the idea of eating raw fish.
 But the sushi at Zen is worth trying out.
 Most platters cost around Rwf 10,000, and are enough for one person.
 For sushi-craving skeptics, they do have vegetarian California rolls… (yeah, I know.
 Who in their right mind would pay a shit ton of money for avocado wrapped in rice and seaweed?)

 As the restaurant description implies, Zen offers more than Japanese food.
 They have amazing Thai curries, and Tom Yum soup to die for!
 The Chinese dumplings come highly recommended as well— as do the delicious dipping sauces they come with.